The Aarhus Convention’s GMO amendment

 In keeping with the above, the Aarhus Convention has undertaken a number of joint activities with the Cartagena Protocol on Biosafety addressing access to information and public participation with respect to GMOs.

-This includes the organization of two joint workshops, the International workshop on public awareness, access to information and public participation regarding living/genetically modified organisms (Nagoya, 8-9 October 2010) and International workshop on access to information, public participation and access to justice regarding GMOs, (Cologne, 19-20 May 2008).
+The previous events included the organization of two joint workshops, the International workshop on public awareness, access to information and public participation regarding living/genetically modified organisms (Nagoya, 8-9 October 2010) and International workshop on access to information, public participation and access to justice regarding GMOs (Cologne, 19-20 May 2008).

 On 16 and 17 October 2013 the two secretariats organised the first global roundtable on access to information, public participation and access to justice regarding LMOs/GMOs in Geneva.
-The results of the joint roundtable will be submitted to the upcoming fifth session of the Meeting of the Parties to the Aarhus Convention (Maastricht, 30 June-2 July 2014) and to the seventh meeting of the Conference of the Parties serving as the Meeting of the Parties to the Cartagena Protocol on Biosafety (COP-MOP 7) (Pyeongchang, 29 September-3 October 2014).
+The results of the joint roundtable were submitted to the fifth session of the Meeting of the Parties to the Aarhus Convention (Maastricht, 30 June-2 July 2014) and to the seventh meeting of the Conference of the Parties serving as the Meeting of the Parties to the Cartagena Protocol on Biosafety (Pyeongchang, 29 September-3 October 2014).

 Prior to its adoption at the second session of the Meeting of the Parties, the draft GMO amendment was prepared by a Working Group on GMOs, led by Austria.
 For more about the former Working Group on GMOs, see here.